LukasL97/nextjs-server-actions-example/articleEN.md

 # Server Actions in Next.js 14

 [Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations)
-were introduced in Next.js 14 as a new method to write data to the server.
+were introduced in Next.js 14 as a new method to send data to the server.
 They are asynchronous functions, which can be used in server components, within server-side forms, as well as in client-side components.
 While a Server Action appears as normal function applications in the code, it is interpreted as POST requests to the